navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

 Getting the Authentication Registration
 ---------------------------------------
 When registering your domain (see next section), you may be asked to provide your authentication registration.
-To get it from the i2pd web console, go to ``I2P tunnels > anon-website``.
-Below the base64 field, you’ll find an “Address registration line” link that will allow you to get the authentication string and publish your eepsite to ``reg.i2p``.
+To get it from the i2pd web console, go to **I2P tunnels > anon-website**.
+Below the base64 field, you’ll find an **Address registration line** link that will allow you to get the authentication string and publish your eepsite to `reg.i2p <http://reg.i2p>`_.

 .. figure:: images/image93.png
    :width: 800